 - There are 2 types of high voltage battery; the nickel-metal hydride type and the lithium ion type. - 1.
 Nickel-metal hydride (Ni-MH) battery - The Ni-MH battery contains a strong alkaline electrolyte (pH 13.5).
 The electrolyte is absorbed in the cell plates, but it may leak in case of damages to the high voltage battery.
-However, it would not be a large amount. - Electrolyte leakage from the HV battery pack is unlikely considering the battery construction and the amount of electrolyte inside the module. - Any spillage would not warrant a declaration as a hazardous material incident.
+However, it would not be a large amount.

-Strong alkaline electrolyte (pH 13.5) is harmful to the human body.
-To avoid injury by coming in contact with the electrolyte, wear appropriate protective equipment such as rubber gloves and safety goggles when there is a risk of touching electrolyte.
+■ Strong alkaline (pH 13.5) potassium hydroxide water solution is harmful to the human body.
+In cases where touching the electrolyte is unavoidable or there is a danger of it being touched, perform work wearing appropriate protective equipment such as rubber gloves and protective glasses.

-- 2. Lithium ion (Li-ion) battery - The Li-ion battery electrolyte, mainly consisted of carbonate ester, is a flammable organic electrolyte.
+2. Lithium ion (Li-ion) battery

+- The Li-ion battery electrolyte, mainly consisted of carbonate ester, is a flammable organic electrolyte.
 The electrolyte is absorbed into the electrodes and the separators.
 It may leak in case of damages to the high voltage battery, but it would not be a large amount. - Electrolyte will quickly evaporate if leaked from the battery cell.